MIT-Senseable-City-Lab/octopus-documentation/docs/run/case1.md

 ## Conclusion

 Good work!
-This guide has shown you how to use the octopus to monitor heat in a fixed position.
-By only using the base of the octopus device, you are able to measure hyperlocal temperature levels!
+This guide has shown you how to use the Octopus to monitor heat in a fixed position.
+By only using the base of the Octopus device, you are able to measure hyperlocal temperature levels!
 Are you ready for the next challenge? 😉

 We encourage you to have a look at the next use cases 2 and 3 with GPS locations, air pollution, and vision-based monitoring to explore new projects with urban sensing.